Make a Padded DSLR Camera Bag

 I use a DSLR camera to take pictures for Sew Very Crafty and I know that many of you have DSLR cameras that you use at home but are stuck with the standard all black camera bag that either comes with your camera kit or that you bought separately.
 I am here to tell you that you no longer need to be limited to black.
 Express yourself with your own beautiful padded DSLR camera bag with this step-by-step tutorial and free pattern.
 I love bright colors and I definitely used them here.
 This camera bag is not only beautiful but functional and completely padded.

 I wanted a sturdy bag so I used canvas throughout this bag in a nice bright yellow.
 You can use any color you like but I would stick to canvas or a sturdy decorator weight fabric.
 I used decorator weight fabric for the accent fabric in this bag but you could use quilting cotton if you like.
 Regardless, be yourself when making this bag.
-Head over to Hobby Lobby or Fabric.com and choose from among thousands of fabrics to get the ones that reflect your personality.
+Head over to Joann’s, Amazon fabrics or online fabricatore.net and choose from among thousands of fabrics to get the ones that reflect your personality.
+This post contains affiliate links that if you click on them and make a purchase I may receive a small commission at no extra cost to you.
+As an Amazon Associate I earn from qualifying purchases.

 This is an intermediate sewing project that requires some bag making skills but an advanced beginner could tackle this bag.
 I recommend that you give it a try.
 It really is not that difficult.
 I modified this pattern from a more complicated one from Creating Happiness Blog to give everyone an opportunity to make their own camera bag.